Raptus/raptus.torii/README.txt

 properties = dict(name=method)
     properties are a set of helper attributes.
 Similar to the utilities, but properties are called by each connection.
-The call of the function performed in the context of the connection.
+The call of the function is performed in the context of the connection.
 This means you can use local attributes in your function, like app, arguments ...
 Only the return value is stored in the globals.
 To extend take a look in raptus.torii.plone.